Burnaby Village Museum and Deer Lake Park in British Columbia

 A beach with a playground is located beside the lake, as shown in the video above.
 Non-motorized boat rentals are available in this area.
 The park also contains a wilder landscape, which is enjoyable for nature lovers.
 Entrances to the trails and the beach are located close to the museum.

 Another attraction in the park is the heritage homes, which like Elworth were built in the early twentieth century.
 Some of the buildings are no longer used as homes, however.
 Avalon is now the Hart House Restaurant, for example, Altnadene is part of the Shadbolt Centre for the Arts, and Fairacres has become the Burnaby Art Gallery.
+All of these buildings are located close to the museum.

 Fairacres, Ceperley House, or the Burnaby Art Gallery